-Wherever the male gender is used in this Agreement, it shall be construed to include all employees equally.
+Wherever the male gender is used in this Agreement, it shall be construed to include both males and females equally.

 Section 1.5.
 Chapter Officers

 For purposes of this Agreement, the term "Chapter Officers" shall refer to the Chapter's duly elected President, Vice-President, Secretary and Treasurer.
 The Chapter shall provide written notice to the Human Resource Director of its designated Chapter Officers prior to May 15 of each fiscal year.